-Counsel should refer to the Local Rules of the U.S. Court of Appeals for the Ninth Circuit which require that within 10 days after filing the notice of appeal, the appellant shall order from the reporter a transcript of such parts of the proceeding as he or she deems necessary, subject to the local rules of the Court of Appeals.
+Counsel should refer to the Local Rules of the U.S. Court of Appeals for the Ninth Circuit which require that within 7 days after filing the notice of appeal, the appellant must order from the reporter a transcript of such parts of the proceeding as he or she deems necessary and complete certain other related tasks.

 PANEL ATTORNEY & EXPERT TRAVEL

 Compensation shall be approved for time spent for necessary and reasonable travel.
 Ordinarily, allowable time for travel includes only those hours actually spent in or awaiting transit.
-For further clarification on travel time, refer to the Guide to Judiciary Policies and Procedures, Volume VII, Chapter II, Part 2.26.
-Travel time should be recorded in the Out-of-Court section of the CJA 20, Item 16(d) or the Travel section of the CJA 30, Item 15(I).
-Travel time for experts should be claimed under compensation on the CJA 21 or 31, Item 16(a).
+For further clarification on travel time, refer to the Guide to Judiciary Policy, Volume VII, Chapter II, Part 2.26.
+Travel time should be recorded in eVoucher using the appropriate designation.

 Mileage, Tolls, and Parking